yohasebe/fastmail-plus/README.md

 - Prev in Calendar view: `Control + ↑` (in addition to `K`)
 - Next in Calendar view: `Control + ↓` (in addition to `J`)

-### Fix Problem with IME in Search Input Box
+### Fix Problem in Using IME inside Search Box

 When entering Japanese (or some other language) in Fastmail's search input, using the IME to enter text requires pressing the Enter key before completing the input.
 Fastmail's Web UI performs the search at the moment the Enter key is hit even though the search string is completed.
 Fastmail Plus fixes this problem.

 ### Others

-- Visually show if the focused message is made in plain text (a gray vertical bar appears on the left border of the message) or not
+- Visually show when the focused message is made in plain text (a gray vertical bar appears on the left border of the message box)
-- Fold the "reply-to" part of a message (`appendonsend`)
+- Fold the "reply-to" part of a message (when the div's `id` contains `appendonsend`)

 ## Advertisement